ClickHouse/ClickHouse/docs/en/sql-reference/functions/array-functions.md

 [[1,1,2,3],[4,5,1,2]]
 ```

-Changing `clear_depth=2` results in the enumeration occuring separetely for each row anew.
+Changing `clear_depth=2` results in the enumeration occurring separately for each row anew.

 Query: